Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Bounding variance of brickwork random circuits

-We obtain equation~\ref{eq:rqc-haar-moment} by observing that BRQCs converge to the Haar measure at infinite depth.
+where we use Lemma~\ref{lem:brqc-moment-haar}, and the fact that BRQCs converge to the Haar measure at infinite depth in the last step.
 Now, we use Lemma~\ref{lem:haar-moments} and the fact that BRQCs form exact 1-designs to compute the variance.
-We will denote $N = 2^n$.

 Note that

 For $d \geq \frac{\log n}{\log 5/4},$ we have $ \frac{n(4/5)^d}{2} \leq 1/2$.
 We then use the fact that $e^x \leq 1+2x \text{ }, \forall \text{ } 0 \leq x \leq 1 $ to show